 Never heard of Scriptrunner?
 Time to up your game!

 Scriptrunner, one of the top apps on the Atlassian Marketplace, enables you to extend, automate, and customize your Atlassian stack via your own scripts or through some premade ones.
-You can read more about it on our partner’s page.

 So what does this all mean for you?

 Available immediately, the Tempo script library contains some nifty premade scripts for you to automate some tasks in your Tempo journey, display additional information automatically, or pull Tempo data in bulk without being inside Jira.
 In other words, these scripts are the cherries on top to improve the Tempo ease of use and ROI of the tool.
 Here are three scripts (out of the five) we’ll explore today.